Haunted Tank: Post G.I. Combat appearances

-Secret Origins #14 (1986), featuring the Suicide Squad, reveals that Jeb Stuart is promoted to general after the war, but no mention is made of what happened to the others.
+Secret Origins #14 (1987), featuring the Suicide Squad, reveals that Jeb Stuart is promoted to general after the war, but no mention is made of what happened to the others.
 The story also revealed that Stuart becomes the godfather of Richard Rodgers Flag, whose father led the World War II version of the Squad.
 Rick Flag subsequently leads the second and third incarnations of the Squad, and Stuart is instrumental in helping Amanda Waller in the formation of the Squad's third incarnation in the 1980s.
 The now-elderly General Stuart next appears in Suicide Squad #49–50, seeking the Squad's help to rescue Flag's only son, who has been kidnapped.
-Since Flag has recently been revealed to have been a false identity implanted in a soldier named Anthony Miller, Stuart's true role in Flag's background has become unclear.
+Since Flag has been revealed in 2007's miniseries Suicide Squad: Raise the Flag to have been a false identity implanted in a soldier named Anthony Miller, Stuart's true role in Flag's background has become unclear.

 In Hawk and Dove Annual #1 (1990), the General's ghost helps out the heroes Hawk and Dove and their team Titans West to escape Hell and a team of deceased supervillains.